The Schusterman Center for Judaic & Israel Studies

-Professors Levenson, Stillman; Associate Professors Kritz, Shepkaru; Assistant Professor Schapkow; Instructor Reches.
-In addition, the faculty of the Judaic Studies Program is comprised of approximately 13 faculty members from departments across the University.
+Professors Levenson, Stillman; Associate Professors Kritz, Schapkow, Shepkaru; Visiting Assistant Professor Lewental; Instructor Reches.
+In addition, the faculty of the Judaic Studies Program is comprised of approximately 14 faculty members from departments across the University.

 The Schusterman Program in Judaic and Israel Studies is an interdisciplinary program offering a wide variety of courses in Jewish history in all periods and places, Hebrew language and literature at all levels, Yiddish, Ladino (Judeo-Spanish), Bible, religious thought, philosophy, Jewish literature in translation, as well as anthropological, sociological, and political perspectives on the Jewish and Israeli experience.

 The Zarrow Family Scholarship for Judaic Studies was established by Jack and Henry Zarrow of Tulsa, Oklahoma.
-The Zarrow Family Scholarship provides important educational opportunities to undergraduate, graduate and exchange students and serves to enrich the Judaic Studies Program.
+The Zarrow Family Scholarship provides important educational support funding to undergraduate, graduate and exchange students and serves to enrich the Judaic & Israel Studies Program.

 The Esther Rose Shnier XI Chapter of Sigma Delta Tau Scholarship was established by the XI Chapter of the Sigma Delta Tau Sorority, a Jewish sorority formerly a part of the University of Oklahoma campus and provides awards to minors in Judaic Studies or Hebrew and to majors in Judaic & Israel Studies.

 Applications for both scholarships are accepted in the spring semester for awards for the coming academic year.